 Cultural competence centers around three core understandings:²³

 When you receive therapy from someone who is culturally competent in LGBTQ+ issues, there’s less groundwork that you’ll have to lay to get adequate support.
-There’s also a greater chance of finding support that recognizes and works with your values and a smaller chance of running into miscommunications, such as confusing gender dysphoria with body dysmorphia or general depression.
+There’s also a greater chance of working with a supportive provider that recognizes and works with your values, along with a smaller chance of running into miscommunications, such as confusing gender dysphoria with body dysmorphia or general depression.
 Whether or not the therapist is LGBTQ+ themselves, you’ll be able to get to the point faster and with deeper insight.

-While there’s a lot of middle ground between a culturally competent therapist and one who’s actively working to tear you down, there are some red flags (major and minor) to look out for when you’re trying to find an online therapist.
+While there’s a lot of middle ground between a culturally competent therapist and one acting unethically or unlawfully, there are some red flags (major and minor) to look out for when you’re trying to find an online therapist.

 Just because a therapist claims to be LGBTQ-friendly doesn’t mean they are.
 While a vast majority of providers who claim LGBTQ+ competence have your best interest in mind (though you might still have to explain a few terms), not all of them do.
 Some signs that a therapist might not be as LGBTQ-friendly as they advertise include:

 On a bigger scale, some therapists practice conversion therapy.
 Conversion therapy, also called reparative therapy, is a kind of therapy that aims to turn a sexual minority into a heterosexual person.
 Every major psychological organization has taken a firm stance against it.²⁴ It’s currently banned in 20 states, including:

 Some laws cover conversion therapy for both sexual and gender minority youth, while others only cover sexual minority youth.
 More laws ban conversion therapy for minors than for adults.
 Five more states ban conversion therapy only for minors: